ZDSDD/IoT_OpcAgent/README.md

 In order for our buissness logic to work, we need to utilize ASA on Azure.
 > Azure Stream Analytics is a fully managed stream processing engine that is designed to analyze and process large volumes of streaming data with sub-millisecond latencies. - *Microsoft*

-That's how query should look like.
+That's how the query should look like.

 ```sql
 /*